 You can also showcase images and the price points for your biggest sellers or most steeply-discounted items.
 Our favorite part of this template is that each product in the email newsletter has its own CTA button.
 Your customers can shop right from the email, making it much easier for them to check out.

 If you want to boost your sales, send out an email with a template like this.
 We think your customers will be in the mood to buy.

 7. Seasonal Newsletter

 While the bulk of the holidays are behind us, there are still plenty more to come.
-From Valentine’s Day to St. Patrick’s Day and Easter, the next three months present you with plenty of opportunities to reach out to your core audience with some holiday greetings (and maybe deals).
+From Labor Day to Halloween, Thanksgiving, or Christmas the next three months present you with plenty of opportunities to reach out to your core audience with some holiday greetings (and maybe deals).

-This holiday-centric free template from Benchmark is perfect for the upcoming Easter holiday at the end of April.
+This holiday-centric free template from Benchmark is perfect for the Easter holiday.

 Not only can you wish your readers some Easter greetings, but they’ll be sure to enjoy the delicate pastel colors and cute illustrations of bunnies, chicks, and painted eggs.

 With several headlines to choose from, you can highlight the biggest stories related to your company in April or even the prior month.
 While this template isn’t as much about sales and deals, it’ll certainly put a smile on any recipient’s face.

-Also, although the holidays just passed, we couldn’t help but include this Christmas template from Cakemail.
+We couldn’t help but include this Christmas template from Cakemail as well.